 Probably the most popular supporter of long-term trading is Warren Buffett.
-“When we own portions of outstanding businesses with outstanding managements, our favorite holding period is forever” – says a Buffet quote.
+“When we own portions of outstanding businesses with outstanding management, our favorite holding period is forever” – says a Buffet quote.

 Position trading steps

 In conclusion, position trading may be an ideal trading style for you in the case where you have a solid deposit potential and don’t want to monitor the price fluctuations every minute.
-You will have to use fundamental analysis to choose the stocks and technical analysis to determine the right entries.
+You will have to utilize position trading strategies, such as using fundamental analysis to choose the stocks and technical analysis to determine the right entries.